(Also known as a Fractured Fibula, Fractured Lateral Malleolus, Broken Fibula)

-A thorough subjective and objective examination from a physiotherapist is essential to assist with diagnosis of a fibula fracture.
+A thorough subjective and objective examination from a physiotherapist or doctor is essential to assist with diagnosis of a fibula fracture.
 An X-ray is usually required to confirm diagnosis and assess the severity of the fracture.
 Further investigations such as an MRI, CT scan or bone scan may be required, in some cases, to assist with diagnosis and assess the severity of the injury.

 Treatment for a fibula fracture

 Patients with a fractured fibula usually make a full recovery with appropriate management (whether surgical or conservative).
 Return to activity or sport can usually take place in weeks to months and should be guided by the treating physiotherapist and specialist.

 In patients with severe injuries involving damage to other bones, soft tissue, nerves or blood vessels, recovery time may be significantly prolonged.
 In patients with only very minor fractures that are un-displaced (such as an avulsion fracture) return to sport can sometimes occur in as little as 6 weeks as guided by the treating physiotherapist.

 Physiotherapy for a fibula fracture